-I. Aesthetics Woul d the pro ject: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Have a s substantial adverse effect on a scenic vista? b) including tially damage off-reservation scenic resources, g, but not limited to, trees, rock outcroppings, and buildings within a state scenic highway? c) would ad n new source of substantial light or glare, which dversely affect day or nighttime views of historics or views in the area?
+I. Aesthetics Woul d the pro ject: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Have a s substantial adverse effect on a scenic vista? b) including tially damage off-reservation scenic resources, g, but not limited to, trees, rock outcroppings, and buildings within a state scenic highway? c) would a new source of substantial light or glare, which dversely affect day or nighttime views of historic s or views in the area?

 II.
-Agricultural and Forest Resources 11.
-Agricultural and Porest Resources Woul d the proj Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact Woul a) d the proj Significant Significant With Mitigation Significant d the proj ject: changes in the existing environment, which, due to ation or nature, could result in conversion of vation farmland to non-agricultural use or Significant Significant With Mitigation Significant a) Involve of their loca off-reser conversi changes in the existing environment, which, due to ation or nature, could result in conversion of vation farmland to non-agricultural use or on of off-reservation forest land to non-forest use?
-Air Quality Significant Significant With Mitigation Significant
+Agricultural and Forest Resources

+Would the proje ect: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact their locat off-reserv nanges in the existing environment, which, due to tion or nature, could result in conversion of ration farmland to non-agricultural use or on of off-reservation forest land to non-forest use?